Joint Transmit and Jamming Power Optimization for Secrecy in Energy Harvesting Networks: A Reinforcement Learning Approach: Proposed Solution

 \subsubsection{Reduced State Joint Power Allocation (RSJPA)}

-In RSJPA, the algorithm chooses a smaller subset $\mathcal {S}^\prime \subseteq \mathcal {S}$ by taking states randomly from $\mathcal{S}$ and creates a look-up table for $\mathcal {S}^\prime$ using Algorithm \ref{planning_phase} \cite{Ajib_VTC}.
-In the transmission phase, the power allocation is carried out from the look-up table for the states in $\mathcal {S}^\prime$ and for the remaining states $\mathcal{S}\setminus\mathcal {S}^\prime$, the GA in (\ref{GA_algorithm}), explained in the next section, is applied.
-Although this approach results in a degraded performance than that of the OJPA algorithm, it dramatically decreases the computational complexity of the planning phase to obtain the look-up table.
+To develop a reduced complexity algorithm, we propose the RSJPA algorithm, which combines the OJPA algorithm outlined in Algorithm \ref{planning_phase} with the GA described in (\ref{GA_algorithm}).
+The RSJPA algorithm chooses a smaller subset $\mathcal {S}^\prime \subseteq \mathcal {S}$ by taking states randomly from $\mathcal{S}$ and creates a look-up table for $\mathcal {S}^\prime$ using Algorithm \ref{planning_phase} in the planning phase \cite{Ajib_VTC}.
+The reason for randomly selecting a state is that each state in the system has an equal probability.
+Therefore, choosing any subset of states will not affect the overall performance.
+In the transmission phase, the power allocation is carried out from the look-up table for the states in $\mathcal {S}^\prime$ and for the remaining states $\mathcal{S}\setminus\mathcal {S}^\prime$, the GA is applied.
+This approach strikes a balance between performance and complexity in comparison to the OJPA algorithm.
+By increasing the number of states included in the subset $\mathcal{S}^\prime$, we can significantly increase performance; however, this improvement comes with a rise in complexity.
+This trade-off highlights the importance of carefully considering the state selection to optimize outcomes effectively.
 For example, with $N_S/2$ states in $\mathcal {S}^\prime$, we can reduce computation complexity by $\frac{N_A^{N_S/2}}{2}$ times as compared to that of the OJPA algorithm with $N_S$ states in $\mathcal {S}$.